musheeza018/fluxwebsite/content/en/flux/installation/configuration/iam-roles.md

 ### IAM Roles for Service Accounts

-To allow Flux access to an AWS service such as KMS or S3, after setting up IRSA, you can annotate the controller service account with the role ARN:
+To allow Flux access to an AWS service such as KMS or S3, after setting up IRSA, you can annotate the controller service account with the role ARN.

+To enable IAM roles [during bootstrap](_index.md) add the following patches to the flux-system `kustomization.yaml`:

 ```yaml
 apiVersion: kustomize.config.k8s.io/v1beta1